-MSN POLICY NO. 500-38 POLICY NAME: Library Services: Accessibility for Online Students SUBJECT: Library Services: Accessibility for Online Students EFFECTIVE DATE: January 2018 POLICY HISTORY REVIEWED DATE January 2018, January 2019, January 2020, August 2020, May 2021, June 2021, May 2022, May 2023 REVISED DATE January 2020, August 2020, May 2021, June 2021 PURPOSE e education courses for the MSN Program will have need for access to library resources.
-Montgomery for the online student to ensure adequate accessibility to these services.
+MSN POLICY NO. 500-38 POLICY NAME: Library Services: Accessibility for Online Students SUBJECT: Library Services: Accessibility for Online Students EFFECTIVE DATE: January 2018 POLICY HISTORY REVIEWED DATE January 2018, January 2019, January 2020, August 202 June 2024 20, May 2021, June 2021, Ma y 2022, May 2023, REVISED DATE January 2020, August 2020, May 2021, June 2021, June 2024 PURPOSE nce education courses for the MSN Program will have need for s for the online student to ensure adequate accessibility to the - Montgomery

-Students can access much needed resources by going to the Campbellsville University website and utilizing digital resources.
+Students can access resources by going to the Campbellsville University website and utilizing digital resources.
 Off-campus patrons can access the library's databases through our proxy server.
 The proxy server is password protected, but the password is available to students, staff, and faculty through the library tab in TigerNet and on the library resources page on the Moodle platform provided by Learning House for all of Campbellsville University's online programs.